ssantichaivekin/chem-calculator/README.md

 ## Does it work well?

-The webscraping part still needs a lot of improvement.
-It still fails to grab thermodynamic datas of many common objects (most notably glucose).
+The webscraping part might need improvement due to wikipedia's inconsistency.
+(For example, they interchangibly use 'kJ/mol', 'kJ mol−1', and 'kJ·mol−1').
 The formula parsing part works perfectly well.
 I don't think I will improve this in the near future.

 <img src="https://github.com/ssantichaivekin/chem-calculator/blob/master/screenshots/screenshot.png" width="600">